donald-pinckney/Write-Up-1/README.md

 1. Download VirtualBox: [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)
 2. Download Vagrant: [https://www.vagrantup.com/downloads.html](https://www.vagrantup.com/downloads.html)
 3. Download the 1678 Vagrant configuration: [https://github.com/frc1678/vagrant-box/archive/master.zip](https://github.com/frc1678/vagrant-box/archive/master.zip), and save it somewhere safe on your computer (you will use this a lot).
+4. If you are using Windows, you probably need a terminal that you can use to start Vagrant.
+You can download: [https://git-scm.com/downloads](https://git-scm.com/downloads) to download Git for Windows, which will also include a Bash Terminal.
+If you are using Mac or Linux already, then just open the Terminal app you already have.
-4. Setup the Vagrant virtual machine.
+5. Setup the Vagrant virtual machine.
 Using your terminal / command prompt:

 	```
 	cd path/to/where/you/downloaded/vagrant-box/